Where do I begin?

 If you have a gas hot water tank, there should be a switch or dial on the tank, locate it and turn it to off.

 Next, shut off the water supply to your tank.
 To do this look for a lever valve above your tank, turn it anti-clockwise to shut the water off.
-Be careful as you do this, as your hot water tank may still be hot.
+Be careful as you do this, because your hot water tank may still be hot.

 Step 3 – Contact Us to Get Things Working Again